onsdagens/scholarly-ltupresentation/template/ltu-slide.typ

   if title != auto {
     self.store.title = title
   }
+  // Any oddly specific mm values should be blamed on the official PPT template

-  // these values are meant for playing around: let c = 10mm // corner size let ts = 0.3528mm * 28 // text size, 28pt
+  // these values are meant for playing around: let ts = 0.3528mm * 28 // text size, 28pt
-  let bw = 1.5mm // bar width
+  let bw = 1.29mm // bar width
-  let bh = 20.1mm // bar height
+  let bh = 18.59mm // bar height
   let ha = 0.2 // header ascent
   let btd = ts / 2 // bar-text-distance

-  // these values are not meant for playing around: let cx = c // corner x let cy = c // corner y let tm = (cy + bh) / (1 - ha) // top margin
+  // these values are not meant for playing around: let cx = 9.1mm // corner x let cy = 10.3mm // corner y
+  let tm = (cy + bh) / (1 - ha) // top margin
   let xm = btd + bw + cx // x-margin, we are only interested in left, x is only for symmetry let sl = btd + bw // shift  left